aws-samples/amazon-sagemaker-secure-mlops/README.md

 The data science environment has a three-level organisational structure: Enterprise (Organizational Unit), Team (Environment), and Project.

 + **Enterprise** level: The highest level in hierarchy, represented by the `DS Administrator` role and _Data Science portfolio_ in AWS Service Catalog.
 A data science environment per team is provisioned via the AWS Service Catalog self-service into a dedicated data science AWS Account.
-+ **Team/Environment** level: There is one dedicated Data Science Team AWS account and one SageMaker Studio domain per region per AWS account. `DS Team Administrator `can create user profiles in SageMaker studio for different user roles with different permissions, and also provision a CI/CD MLOps pipelines per project.
++ **Team/Environment** level: There is one dedicated Data Science Team AWS account and one Studio domain per region per AWS account. `DS Team Administrator `can create user profiles in Studio for different user roles with different permissions, and also provision a CI/CD MLOps pipelines per project.
 The DS Administrator role is responsible for approving ML models and deployment into staging and production accounts.
 Based on role permission setup you can implement fine-granular separation of rights and duties per project.
 You can find more details on permission control with IAM policies and resource tagging in the blog post [Configuring Amazon SageMaker Studio for teams and groups with complete resource isolation](https://aws.amazon.com/fr/blogs/machine-learning/configuring-amazon-sagemaker-studio-for-teams-and-groups-with-complete-resource-isolation/) on [AWS Machine Learning Blog](https://aws.amazon.com/blogs/machine-learning/)
-+ **Project** level: This is the individual project level and represented by CI/CD pipelines which are provisioned via SageMaker projects in SageMaker studio
++ **Project** level: This is the individual project level and represented by CI/CD pipelines which are provisioned via SageMaker projects in Studio

 The recently published AWS whitepaper [Build a Secure Enterprise Machine Learning Platform on AWS](https://docs.aws.amazon.com/whitepapers/latest/build-secure-enterprise-ml-platform/build-secure-enterprise-ml-platform.html) gives detailed overview and outlines the best practices for more generic use case of building multi-account enterprise-level data science environments.